pinoyvendetta/pv-shell/README.md

         * Delete files and folders (with recursive deletion for non-empty folders).
     * **Creation Tools:** Create new empty files and folders.
     * **File Uploads:** Upload single or multiple files to the current directory via a simple interface.
-    * **Easy Navigation:** Navigate using an address bar, a "Go" button, and a "Home" button to return to the script's directory.
+    * **Easy Navigation:** Navigate using clickable breadcrumbs and a "Home" button to return to the script's directory.
     * **Visual Icons:** Unique icons for dozens of file types for quick identification.

 * **Server Information Panel:**